rupeshtiwari/future-blogs/_posts/2022-10-08-security-threats-and-vulnerabilities.md

 - Cross-site Request Forgery (XSRF)

+Hacker can manipulate the header of the packet.
 Here server will run the malicious code because it trust the client.
+You can use VPN or SSL/TLS to prevent XSRF attack.

 ![](https://i.imgur.com/ynY2Xgu.png){: .full}